Wall Street's Late Rally Drives Global Stocks Higher

 The holiday period has been defined by wild trading, with U.S. markets slumping on Thursday before staging a dramatic comeback just before markets closed.
 The Dow Jones Industrial Average swung from an intraday 2.7% fall to close 1.1% higher.

-In the U.S., futures pointed to a flat opening Friday for both the S&P 500 and the Dow.
+In the U.S., futures pointed to a 0.4% opening loss Friday for both the S&P 500 and the Dow.

 "Investors continue to be worried by the economic outlook," said Charles St Arnaud, senior investment strategist at Lombard Odier Investment Managers.
 He also pointed to a string of news from Washington that has created uncertainty for investors, including President Trump's complaints about the U.S. Federal Reserve, just as thin trading exaggerates market moves.